MACRO SETTING OR LENS

 small details, similar to using a magnifying glass.
 You might want to

-away from the macro setting when you are finished (if the camera doesn't do
+away from the macro setting when you are finished (if the phone's camera doesn't do

 you are trying to take a normal picture then the focus will be set wrong and the